MMustafa53/husrev/README.rst

 To install, do::

-    pip install sqlacodegen_husrev
+    pip install husrev

 or, failing that::

-    easy_install sqlacodegen_husrev
+    easy_install husrev

 Example usage
 -------------

-At the minimum, you have to give sqlacodegen_husrev a database URL.
+At the minimum, you have to give husrev a database URL.
 The URL is passed directly to SQLAlchemy's `create_engine() <http://docs.sqlalchemy.org/en/latest/core/engines.html?highlight=create_engine#sqlalchemy.create_engine>`_ method so please refer to